markmelix/snake-game/README.md

 - [x] Document specifications for clients
 - [x] Refactor to make the library more flexible (create traits)
 - [x] Implement apples
-- [ ] Get rid of most `unwrap`s and replace them with error handling
-- [ ] Add more abilities to setup server.
+- [x] Add more abilities to setup server.
 For instance, add ability to control what color and length will snakes have after being spawned
 - [ ] Implement server console with admin features
 - [ ] Create library bindings for Python
 - [ ] Optimize algorithms and make server more fast
+- [ ] Get rid of most `unwrap`s and replace them with error handling

 ### Logger todos
 - [ ] Implement logger library which will contain everything other libraries in